identity-com/cryptid/packages/client/cli/README.md

   -s, --as=<value>      Execute transactions as a controlled identity (alias or did)

 DESCRIPTION
-  Show the controllers of a cryptid account
+  List keys attached to the cryptid account

 ALIASES
   $ cryptid